exercism/csharp/reference/implementing-a-concept-exercise.md

 - [The features of v3][docs-features-of-v3].
 - [Rationale for v3][docs-rationale-for-v3].
-- [What are concept exercise and how they are structured?][docs-concept-exercises]
+- [What are concept exercises and how are they structured?][docs-concept-exercises]

 Please also watch the following video: